Circumpolar Rock Garden

 in bloom, it is covered with flowers in airy masses

-about 30-40" above the ground.
-Click
+about 30-40" above the ground, and it does so

 here to see a picture.